umbraco/rfcs/cms/0016-TinyMCE-RTE-Improvements.md

 We have verified with a CodePen sample to ensure we could get TinyMCE to support this.
 We will allow a prevalue configuration of the editor in Umbraco to set a folder location of where to store pasted and dragged images in the media library.
 A future iteration could improve this further and prompt the user on where they would like to store the image/s in the media library.

 **Reduce inital load time and file size of TinyMCE into the browser**<br/>
-Utilize Client Dependancy Framework that is shipped with Umbraco to help reduce the initial file size.
+We will prototype various ways to improve the perceived initial load time of TinyMCE.
+We will be looking at minification and compression techniques along with loading some of it's assets in behind the scenes before the editor is rendered.

 **Improve the loading experience** <br/>
 Use Tiny's `init_inistance_callback` property to remove Umbraco's own loader as opposed to the current implementation of checking it the Tiny library is loaded.

 **Improve the experience with pasting from Word documents**<br/>
 Use Tiny's event `before_paste` to notify us when content is being pasted into the editor.
-This event already notifies us if the content was copied from Word, so we can use the pasted content to some JavaScript open source library or C# library to help clean up the HTML markup & formatting.
+This event already notifies us if the content was copied from Word, so we can use the pasted content to some JavaScript open source library or C# library to help clean up the HTML markup & formatting and thus remove any flicker associated with the editor loading.

+We would like to allow developers to enhance this themselves by replacing this functionality if they choose too with already existing plugins such as the paid plugin by [TinyMCE PowerPaste](https://apps.tiny.cloud/products/powerpaste/)

+**Improve moving un-editable elements**<br/>
+For non-editable elements inserted into the rich text editor (such as macros, or OEmbed content) we want to allow for moving these elements in a nicer way by allowing copy/pasting or moving of these elements.

 ## Drawbacks

-There should be no to little drawbacks to this, as this project can be iterative and add improvements and enhancements to the existing editor that we all currently use.
+There should be no drawbacks to this, as this project can be iterative and add improvements and enhancements to the existing editor that we all currently use.

 ## Alternatives